Emanuel Fried New Play Workshop

 Please read the following closely:

-SEVEN slots will be guaranteed for the 2014 NPW.
+SIX slots will be guaranteed for the 2015 NPW.
 Additional slots may become available at the discretion of RLTP.

-Composition of participating playwrights in the 2014 NPW will be at the discretion of RLTP, though all attempts will be made to compose the Workshop as follows:
+Composition of participating playwrights in the 2015 NPW will be at the discretion of RLTP.

 Criteria for acceptance into the New Play Workshop is as follows:

 4.)
 If accepted into the NPW, each participating playwright must be responsible for his or her own tuition.
-The fee is $100 – which is pretty cheap to begin with – and includes lots and lots of valuable free stuff (like tickets to shows & events) besides even the NPW experience.
-So it’s a good deal!
+The tuition fee for the 2015 NPW is $200.
+This is the first time the fee has increased in several years.
+Your tuition includes lots and lots of valuable free stuff (like tickets to shows & events) besides even the NPW experience.
+So it’s still a good deal!

 HOW TO APPLY: